ScottMcGready/the-conference-bible/organisation_and_planning.md

 While the vast majority of conferences go ahead without a single hitch, you should be mindful of who's involved, or attending, your conference and if there may be any negativity directed towards crew, speakers, sponsors, the venue, or indeed other attendees.
 You should also take into consideration if sponsors are particularly controversial either in general, or region specific and having a plan to mitigate any issues that may arise.

-Potential controversy, or the assumption of such, can oftent be completely avoided by a having a good, coherent, [code of conduct](#code-of-conduct) in place beforehand.
+Potential controversy, or the assumption of such, can often be completely avoided by a having a good, coherent, [code of conduct](#code-of-conduct) in place beforehand.

 ## Comms strategy

 Having an effective communication strategy is important.
 Speakers, attendees, sponsors, and even volunteers like to be kept in the loop at every stage of the plan.
+Having regular check-ins with speakers, volunteers, and sponsors before the event helps to avoid no-shows on the day.

-## CTF
+## Capture the flag (CTF)

 TBC